Before one can characterize

 sponsored by the U.S. EPA (1996), many in the research community

-have concluded that the use of cumulative indices to describe
+concluded that the use of cumulative indices to describe exposures

-exposures of ozone for predicting trees and agricultural crop
+of ozone for predicting tree effects and agricultural crop effects

-effects appears to be a more rational approach than the use of
+appeared to be a more rational approach than the use of long-term

 models offer less uncertainty in predicting vegetation effects